Guides/Edit your website/Use the Write editor

 • Bold, italic, underline, and strikethrough.

-• Text alignment.
+• Text color and alignment.

 • Bulleted and numbered lists.